Chocolate Peanut Butter Blender Pancakes

 I’m kind of pancake-obsessed.
 Ever since I was a little kid, I’d have pancakes of all variations.
 I’m pretty sure my obsession started at the Disney family breakfasts where I could have pancakes in the shape and formation of ANY character’s face (kind of morbid now that I think about it).
 From then I looked forward to pancakes whether they were homemade or out of a freezer box.

-Let me assure you, these not only taste way better than freezer box pancakes, but they are genuinely good for you.
-I’ve started to include Nutritional Facts on posts and I got an “A” rating for Nutritional Value for these!
+Let me assure you, these taste way better than freezer box pancakes and make a complete breakfast.
 These pancakes are made with only the best ingredients: oat flour, raw unsweetened cacao powder (you could use unsweetened cocoa powder), banana, almond milk, natural peanut butter, and a variety of spices.
 I love to use oats in place of flour, especially in breakfast items.
 I usually make a lot of oat flour in advance and keep it in a seal-tight jar in my pantry.
 PS ever since getting a Silhouette for Christmas, I’m going label crazy over here.
 I definitely need to show you all my pantry labels!

 The Raspberry Compote was certainly one of my favourite parts of this dish.
 The truth is that I have like, 6 bags of frozen raspberries in my freezer (…don’t ask) and then I was watching Chopped on tv and they used a raspberry compote.
 Ding ding!
 I’ve made a strawberry compote before over waffles and loved it, so I swapped in the raspberries, used the same recipe, and made this compote.
 It’s beautiful, bright, red and perfect for Valentine’s Day, and adds a great variety at the breakfast table if you can’t decide between this or maple syrup.